PostHog/posthog.com/contents/blog/aruba-hackathon.md

 We hope to roll this out as a usable feature soon.

-## Summer events
+## Summer social events

-- **Team Plops (People & Ops): Coua Phang and Kendal Hall
+- **Team Plops (People & Ops):** Coua Phang and Kendal Hall

 Our hackathon isn't just for engineering.
 The People & Ops team used the time to plan summer events (IRL and virtual) for the PostHog team.

-In June they've planned a virtual engraving workshop, in July a virtual escape room experience, and in August we're getting together in Cambridge, UK for a scavenger hunt around the city and a barbecue.
+In June they've planned a virtual engraving workshop, in July a virtual escape room experience, and in August we're getting together in Cambridge, UK for a scavenger hunt around the city, and a barbecue.

-## Built-in automations
+## Event-based automations

-- **Team Automations:** Luke Harries, Ben White, and Thomas Obermüller
+- **Team Automations:** Luke Harries, Ben White, Thomas Obermüller, Cory Watilo

 Luke and Thomas built an MVP for automations in PostHog.
 In the MVP, automations have a source (event, action or cron job), logic (pause for / pause until), and sources (e.g. send a Slack message, create a GitHub Issue, add to cohort, add to feature flag, send an in-app message etc.).